pH Calculator

 The pH scale is logarithmic because hydrogen ion concentrations in solutions vary over many orders of magnitude.
 A logarithmic scale makes it easier to work with these wide-ranging values.
 Each pH unit represents a 10-fold change in H+ concentration.

 Yes, technically pH can be negative (for very concentrated acids) or greater than 14 (for very concentrated bases), but these are rare in practice.
-Most real-world solutions have pH values between 0 and 14.
 Our calculator accepts values from 0 to 14, which covers the vast majority of practical applications.

 pH measures the concentration of hydrogen ions (H+), while pOH measures the concentration of hydroxide ions (OH-).
 They are inversely related: as pH increases, pOH decreases, and vice versa.
 At 25°C, pH + pOH = 14.